Myndex/apca-introduction/analysis.md

 This cherry picking of my very early public research notes and comments to make this point is annoying to say the least, but I suppose that is a consequence of performing research out in the open.

-Where Weber has some utility in terms of research for the purposes of certain comparisons, It is not useful for design guidance in today's world of grpahicslly rich web content, especially with the need for dynamic changes.
+Where Weber has some utility in terms of research for the purposes of certain comparisons, It is not useful for design guidance in today's world of graphicslly rich web content, especially with the need for dynamic changes.

 > _The shift by 1 is removed
 because it has no impact on the results (as long as the thresholds are adapted